 As our population increases, so does the pressure on the environment.
 Demand for food and living space has caused urbanisation and environmental destruction, including the loss of jungles and forests, bringing us closer in proximity to wildlife and zoonotic pathogens.

 The mass eradication of natural habitats can be attributed to animal agriculture and unsustainable monocrops, such as palm oil, corn, soybean, almonds, and wheat.
 Therefore, many crops that are considered vegan can also be partly responsible for creating new opportunities for pathogens to transmit to other species, as well as the creation of new vectors.
+As we said, this is not a non-vegan pandemic blame essay.
+We all have our parts to play.

 Moreover, climate change is putting us at risk of exposure to more pathogens by creating unstable environments and modifying climates around the world.
 So think again before you drive instead of cycling to work!